danielharrell/open-eyes-lect-2017-18/Open.md

 We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
-Because of it, the way things seem is the way things are, in one mark of openness; and arguments to the contrary sound incredible, in another mark.
-Or to sound less simplistic about this, we could say that for common sense, any difference between seeming and being can be resolved, as I catch myself, and correct myself, when I mistake one thing for another.
-It therefore takes an act of thought *beyond* common sense to make the difference between seeming and being *irresolvable*.
-We need Plato's allegory of the cave, or Descartes' *malin génie*, or some like appeal to a postulate rather than a phenomenon, to persuade us that the way things seem is *not* the way they are.
-And even then, because the appeal is to a postulate, the way we experience the world through common sense is left untouched.
+And from the standpoint of common sense, the way things seem is the way things are, in one mark of openness; and arguments to the contrary sound incredible, in another mark.
+Or to sound less simplistic about this, we could say that for common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, *within* common sense, when I mistake one thing for another.
+To make the difference between seeming and being *irresolvable*, then, will take an act of thought *beyond* common sense, and contrary to it.
+We will need Plato's cave, or Descartes' deceiver, or some like appeal, in effect, to a postulate rather than phenomenon, to persuade us that the way things seem is *not* the way they are.
+For even if we are persuaded, the way things seem *will seem* like the way things are: the world will never look like a cave to common sense, and the deceiver will never be discovered.

+Nor is common sense naive in this respect, especially if we take take the word "common", in this case, not to mean "low", but rather to mean "shared".
+(Revise from here;
+reserve word "perspective" for later point about Lobachevski.)
+Outside of seminar, for example, we sometimes talk of the conversation in seminar as if it were the examining of opinions.
+But inside of seminar, to have something you say *be called* an opinion will feel, most likely, as if your point was being dismissed rather than grasped.
+And you will feel it even if you agree, philosophically let us say, that what you said is indeed your opinion or perspective. say is in some sense it was yourself believe that what you said involved a perspective.
+And you will feel this way even if you believe that what you said, r belief this feeling won't be changed

+is more likely a way of dismissing it than accepting it, much less understanding it. to dismiss it than to understand it. less likely a sign that your point is being understood not be a way of accepting it, or understanding, but instead a way of dismissing it. your point, or understanding it, is a way of dismissing what you say rather than understanding it.

+And in being
+a postulate, what persuades will never be perceived.
+The world will never look like a cave to common sense, and the deceiver will never be discover, exposed.
 (Mention seminar here, and find a way to incorporate Euclidean.)

 , to tell us persuade us that we may never see things as they are, And the most famous examples of acts of